deokgu4624/interstellar/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## 프로젝트 구조

-In the project directory, you can run:
+In the project directory, you can run: `react-three-fiber`

 ### `npm start`